 My maternal grandmother, Indirabai Bhajekar, was the firstborn of Sir Nilkanth Jatar (Bhausaheb, son of Shriram Bhikaji Jatar, ) and his wife Bhagirathi (nee Durga Moghe).
 Indira was born on July 21, 1910, at Sion, Mumbai.
 She grew up in Nagpur, where her father was posted as Inspector -General of Prisons, CP & Berar.
 She excelled in mathematics at school and matriculated from St.Ursula’s.
 (Photo: Indirabai Bhajekar as a baby with her mother)

 She was married at 16 to Shri Bhalchandra Balkrishna Bhajekar, a college student at the time.
 His family was well respected and known for their progressive views and social reform work, notably in widow rehabilitation and widow remarriage.
 Not surprisingly, they fully supported Indirabai’s strong desire to continue her education after marriage- although not the custom in those days.
 She studied at Fergusson College, Pune, obtaining her BA from the University of Bombay in 1931.
-She was also a noted beauty of the time.
-She had a very fair and smooth complexion and a slim figure.
-She was soft-spoken and graceful.
+She was also considered very beautiful, noted for her fair complexion and gracefulness.

 The photograph on the right is of her husband Bhalachandra and son Ashok Bhajekar.